 We’d also like to give a big shout out to Barry Egan and Eoin Healy of The Independent for the confidence and trust they have placed in us so that our ambitious project may see the light of day.

-Let’s make it huge and important, for us and for Dolores.
+Let’s make it huge and important, for us the fans and for Dolores.

 Let’s keep the love alive.

-Yesterday Noel Hogan informed us on his Tumblr account that he was giving one of his personal award for charity auction with no more explanation.
+Yesterday Noel Hogan informed us on Tumblr that he was giving one of his personal award for charity auction with no more explanation.